jeongmi0227/react-basic/README.md

-# Complete React Developer in 2022 from Udemy
+# Complete React Developer course in 2022

+## React js with TypeScript